 MNWC Workshop Scholarships

-One $500 MNWC Workshop Scholarship is awarded toward the conference fee in each of the following genres: creative nonfiction, fiction, and poetry.
+We accepted workshop scholarship applications between February 20 and March 10, 2025.
+One $500 MNWC Workshop Scholarship was awarded toward the conference fee in each of the following genres: creative nonfiction, fiction, and poetry.
 The participant pays the balance.
-A $500 Minnesota Scholarship will also be awarded to a Minnesota resident.
-A Regional Scholarship may also be offered to a resident of North Central Minnesota.
+A $500 Minnesota Scholarship was also awarded to a Minnesota resident.
+While these scholarships aim to lower financial barriers for those who want to engage in this unique arts learning opportunity, they have be awarded based on literary merit.
+Several Honorable Mention scholarships of $300 were also awarded.

-New Poets of Native Nations Women’s Scholarship
+New Poets of Native Nations Scholarship

 This full scholarship waives all conference fees including manuscript consultation and housing.
 A modest stipend will be provided upon arrival to Bemidji to help with books and daily expenses.
 No transportation costs are covered.
-One scholarship will be awarded.

 This scholarship is funded through a generous donation of royalties from sales of the anthology, New Poets of Native Nations, edited by Heid E. Erdrich and published by Graywolf Press.